metju90/capitalization-table/README.md

 Having said that, I may have used terms/wording which a person familiar in this domain may find it inappropriate or even worse, not logical.
 If by the time you are reading this you had already experience this, I am sorry.
 Feel free to correct where you deem is not good.

-## Features

-- Seniority Structure: Standard
-  The latest Serie has precedent over others for preferred shares.
-  Meaning the preferred stocked of the last round of investors is the most prioritized.
-- Dynamic settings
-  Edit on the go and see instant results (hopefully good ones :) )
-- Multiplier
-  From the brief and basic research which I did, and I hope I got this right, an investors can have a multiplier which would multiply his preferred shares.
-By default, this is set to 1.

-## Biggest obstacle
+## Obstacles

 Before I rolled my sleeves to start coding, I spent a around 2-3 hours trying to understand the logic and read the tutorials which you provided in your gist.
 This itself was challenging but I really enjoyed learning about this topic.

-When I had a good understanding of whats required, I started coded and produced a not-perfectly working application in a relatively short time.
+When I had a good understanding of whats required, I started coded and produced a working application in a relatively short time.

+The logic behind this task is challenging and I did find it hard.
+Nonetheless I really enjoyed working on the logic.

-However, as happens almost to every single time, I am finding it very challenging to come up with a nice UI design.
-This was definitely the most time consumer.
-I've built great UI pages in my career but with UI design provided to me.
-By the time I am writing this, I am still trying to find a good UI design :)
+As happens most of the time I design the UI from scratch, I found it very challenging to come up with a nice one.
+This was definitely the most time consuming part.
+I've built complex UI pages in my career but with the UI design being provided to me.
+After trying several designs, I've settled with one which in my opinion is not very professional.
+I think (and hope) its sufficient for this challenge.

+## UX

+UX design is an area which I consider myself better in comparison with UI.
+Whilst I see big room for improvement on the UI, I feel the UX is good based on this UI.

+## Technical problems which I encountered

+- Not in full control of applications state
+  It's been a while since I built an application of this scale (or bigger) without using state management libraries such as Redux.

+  Numbers were changing but why and which part of the code was changing it I wasn't sure.
+Needles to say, not having full control of the application state is not the best developer experience one can have.
+Lesson learned, for non-trivial application I will ensure state management is handled better in the future.